Identifying the Causes of Nasal Allergies and Sinusitis

 What Causes Sinusitis?

 Sinusitis is caused when the lining of the sinus cavity gets inflamed from a viral infection.
-There are three different causes of Sinusitis, they are:
+There are three different causes of Sinusitis.

 Most cases of Sinusitis are caused by the same virus that causes the common cold.
 If the inflammation of sinus cavity doesn’t go away and worsens, the swelling can then block the normal drainage from the sinuses into the nose and throat.
 If fluid builds up, bacteria or fungi can start to grow.
 Bacterial or fungal infections can cause more swelling and sinus pain.
 If it goes untreated it can last longer, get worse with time, and then become chronic.

 Another cause of Sinusitis is when allergies block the nasal passages and allow for fluid build-up.
+When the body reacts to allergens like pollen, dust or pet dander, the immune system releases chemicals that inflame the nasal lining.
+Nasal swelling and inflammation that narrows the sinus openings will make drainage difficult.
+Consequently, mucus and fluid become trapped and the risk of a sinus infection rises.
 An allergist can help identify whether allergies are contributing to your sinus issues and recommend treatment options.

 The main symptoms of Sinusitis are a runny/stuffy nose or pain/pressure in your head and face.
 There could also be a yellow or green postnasal discharge.
-Other common symptoms of Sinusitis could include:
+Other common symptoms of Sinusitis could include the following.

 - Headache